 Overall, this body of work shows that moderation interventions frequently cause a combination of desired and undesired effects, and that effects vary between different interventions and types of users.
-To this end, our work leverages and extends previous knowledge by evaluating the effects of The Great Ban -- a massive, yet essentially unexplored, moderation event -- across the main dimensions of user behavior: toxicity, activity, and engagement.
-Our results provide a complete picture of the effectiveness of the ban on the 15 most popular affected subreddits.
+To this end, our work leverages and extends previous knowledge by evaluating the effects of The Great Ban ---a massive, yet essentially unexplored, moderation event--- across the dimension of comment toxicity.
+Our results provide a picture of the effectiveness of the ban on the 15 most popular affected subreddits.